 In states with expanded Medicaid programs, you must earn less than 138% of the federal poverty level to qualify.
-In states that have not opted to expand, the maximum income is generally lower, and fewer people are eligible for Medicaid benefits.
+In states that have not opted to expand, the maximum income is generally much lower, particularly for adults without children and fewer people are eligible for Medicaid benefits.

 The Federal Poverty Level changes each year.
 To find out where your income falls bas,ed on the Federal Poverty Level, click here.